 Technology has evolved a lot – enabling massive shrinkage of storage space among other things.
 Technology however has also allowed us to create data at an unfathomable rate.

 Feeds from Social Media and online streaming sites, voice and video calling, sensors attached to drill bits on onshore oil rigs, sensors on production systems, satellites, traffic monitoring systems, smart health devices, online transactions – all contribute to an enormous sea of data.

-This data while being humongous is heterogeneous in nature.
-It comes in various forms – static, dynamic, historical as well as streaming, persistent versus transient, structured and unstructured, local as opposed to remote or distributed.
+This data while being humongous is heterogeneous.
+It comes in various forms – static, dynamic, historical as well as streaming, persistent versus transient, structured and unstructured, and local as opposed to remote or distributed.

-This kind of data is now called Big Data and is characterised by the five Vs: Volume, Variety, Velocity, Variability and Veracity.
+This kind of data is now called Big Data and is characterized by the five Vs: Volume, Variety, Velocity, Variability, and Veracity.

-The techniques required to create, access and process Big Data is thus very different from the way data has been handled by traditional systems.
+The techniques required to create, access, and process Big Data are thus very different from the way data has been handled by traditional systems.
 The skills required are thus not easy to master and as a result much in demand today.

 Below are a few of the interesting Big Data projects we have been involved in:

-We have written solutions enabling Retail Chains to analyse stocks and their movements.
-Data was ingested using Spark DStreams, Kafka queues were used to process it and Cassandra was used to store the output for visualisation.
+We have written solutions enabling Retail Chains to analyze stocks and their movements.
+Data was ingested using Spark DStreams, Kafka queues were used to process it and Cassandra was used to store the output for visualization.